craigulliott/dsl_compose/README.md

       # You should provide descriptions for your methods.
 These descriptions will
       # be used when generating your documentation.
 Both of these descriptions
       # accept markdown
-      description "A description of my awesome method"
+      description "A description of your method"

-      # add your method argument definition here
+      # Add your method argument definition here
     end

-    # Define a required within your DSL.
-If a class uses your DSL but
+    # Define a required method within your DSL.
+An error will be raised if a class
-    # does not execute this method then an error will be raised.
+    # uses your DSL but does not execute this method
     add_method :a_required_method, required: true do
-      # add your description and method argument definition here (see below)
+      # Add your description here
+      # Add any method arguments here (more info below about method arguments)
     end

     # Define a method which can only be called once within your DSL.
 These
-    # methods will raise an error of they are called multiple times.
+    # "unique" methods will raise an error of they are called multiple times.
     #
-    # There "unique" methods can be optionally marked as required.
+    # unique methods can be optionally marked as required.
     add_unique_method :an_optional_method do
-      # add your description and method argument definition here (see below)
+      # Add your description and any method arguments here (more info below about method arguments)
     end

     # Define a method in your DSL which takes arguments
-    add_method :my_method do
+    add_method :your_method do
-      # A description of my DSL method
-      description "A description of my DSL method"
+      description "A description of your DSL method"

       # You can add required arguments to your methods.
 The order in which you
       # define these arguments determines the order of the arguments in your final DSL.